 The good news is that there are a lot of really great skis available right now.
 That’s also the bad news.
 Too many choices — even if they’re good ones — can make it hard to decide on which pair to buy.
 I'm here to help.
 While there are a ton of variables you could consider, most aren’t important.
-Instead, focus on a few key points: intended use, waist width, turn radius and rocker profile.
+Consider your skiing style, then focus on a few key points: waist width, turn radius, rocker profile and length.

 Figuring out your wants in respect to those key factors will leave you a smaller selection to from which to choose.
 From there, check out these picks for the best skis of winter 2021-2022.
 From my base in British Columbia, I've tested dozens upon dozens of pairs — that's me in the lead photo, you know, working — so I have a pretty good idea.
 But I haven't tested everything.